harrism/hemi/README.md

       ...
     };

-The `HEMI_DEV_ALIGN` macro is used on types that will be passed in arrays or pointers as arguments to CUDA device kernel functions, to ensure proper alignment. `HEMI_DEV_ALIGN` generates correct alignment specifiers for the host compilers, too.
+The `HEMI_ALIGN` macro is used on types that will be passed in arrays or pointers as arguments to CUDA device kernel functions, to ensure proper alignment. `HEMI_ALIGN` generates correct alignment specifiers for the host compilers, too.
 For details on alignment, see the NVIDIA CUDA C Programming Guide (Section 5.3 in v5.0).

 Portable kernels
 ----------------